andrea-attardo/Foundation-Exercises/README.md

-# C_exercises_EricRobertsArtandscienceCBook
+# C-exercises

-Some exercises from chapter 9 of "Art and Science of C" by Eric Roberts book
+Some exercises from "Art and Science of C" by Eric Roberts book and C Programming Modern Approach by K.N.King

 Referenced books: